Frequently Asked Questions About APAP

 Can the GRE be used instead of the SAT or the ACT?

 At this time, only the MCAT, SAT or the ACT is accepted.

 I am a foreign applicant.
 Can I apply?

 Regardless of your country of origin, all applicants must either be citizens of United States or hold permanent residency status here in United States.

-How many seats are available in the program?
+How many students are accepted in the program?

-Currently we have 12 seats; six are undeclared spots and 6 are primary care spots.
+Currently we accept 12 students; six (6) are undeclared specialties and six (6) are primary care.